holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.1 Role Definition

-The Organization’s Partners will perform its work while acting in explicitly defined Roles.
-A ***“Role”*** definition has a descriptive name and one or more of the following elements:
+A ***“Role”*** is an organizational construct that someone can fill and then energize on behalf of the Organization.
+A Role definition consists of a descriptive name and one or more of the following:

 - **(a)** a ***“Purpose”***, which is a capacity, potential, or goal that the Role will pursue or express.
 - **(b)** one or more ***“Domains”***, which are assets, processes, or other things the Role may exclusively control and regulate as its property, for its purpose.
 - **(c)** one or more ***“Accountabilities”***, which are ongoing activities the Role will manage and enact in service of other Roles or to support its Purpose.

-A Role may also contain ***“Policies”***, which are grants or constraints of authority, or special rules that apply to operations within that Role.
+A Role may also hold ***“Policies”***, which are grants or constraints of authority, or special rules that apply to operations within that Role.

 ### 1.2 Role Assignment

 A Role may control who fills another Role through a Domain of Role assignment for that Role.
 Anyone controlling such a Domain may assign the target Role to anyone who accepts the assignment, including to several people simultaneously.
-Anyone so assigned becomes the ***"Role Lead"*** for that Role.
+Anyone so assigned then fills the Role as its ***"Role Lead"***.
 A Role Lead may later resign from the assignment at any time, unless they’ve agreed otherwise.
 Whoever controls the assignment may also remove a Role Lead from the assignment at any time.
 A Policy may further constrain Role assignments or removals.

 #### 1.2.1 Default Assignment

 When a Role is unfilled, anyone who controls the assignment is automatically considered a Role Lead of the unfilled Role as well.

-When a Role has no Partners of the Organization assigned to fill it, then any Partner who controls the assignment is automatically considered a Role Lead of that Role as well.
+When a Role has no Partners of the Organization among its Role Leads, then any Partner who controls the assignment is automatically considered a Role Lead of that Role as well.
 However, this default assignment only applies to the extent that those normally assigned are not actively fulfilling the responsibilities and duties that come with the assignment.

 #### 1.2.2 Focusing an Assignment

 A Role assigner may focus an assignment on only a specific area or context, if all elements in the Role definition are still relevant within that focus.
 When a focus is used, each assignment focus is treated like an entirely separate Role, and the Role's Purpose, Accountabilities, and Domains apply only within the focus specified for each assignment.

-### 1.3 Role-Filler Responsibilities
+### 1.3 Responsibilities of Role-Filling

 When filling a Role, you have the following responsibilities:

 #### 1.3.1 Processing Tensions

-You are responsible for comparing the actual expression of your Role’s Purpose and Accountabilities to your vision for their ideal potential expression, to identify gaps between the two (each gap is a ***“Tension”***).
+You are responsible for comparing the actual expression of your Role’s Purpose and Accountabilities to your vision of their ideal potential, to identify gaps between the two (each gap is a ***“Tension”***).
 You are then responsible for trying to resolve those Tensions.

 #### 1.3.2 Processing Purpose & Accountabilities